The Wild Party (Lippa musical): Comparison with LaChiusa's Wild Party

 The Andrew Lippa and Michael John LaChiusa versions of The Wild Party are markedly different in their storylines.
-In Lippa's version, the plot is tightly focused on the central love triangle of Joseph Moncure March's original poem, and the cast is much smaller.
+In Lippa's version, the plot is centered on the central love triangle of Joseph Moncure March's original poem, and the cast is much smaller.
 Many of the characters in LaChiusa's version do not appear in Lippa's version at all, or have much smaller roles (notably Dolores, who in LaChiusa's version was a major supporting role originated by Eartha Kitt).

 There are major differences in the music and tone of the two shows as well.
-Lippa's songs are not wholly dependent on the plot of the show and can be understood (arguably better than LaChiusa's) out of context.
+Lippa's songs are less tied to the plot of the show and can be understood out of context.
 Comparatively, the LaChiusa score is tightly interwoven with the plot of the show.
 Stylistically, LaChiusa mimics the jazz of the era while Lippa uses a deliberately anachronistic pop-rock sound, complete with electric guitars.